🇮🇹Italy · Visas

 The visa lets you cross the border.
 Residency is the permesso di soggiorno, filed separately.
 8 days after arrival you submit at a Questura through a post-office kit (the famous kit giallo): photographs, document copies, fingerprints, fees paid in stamps.

 You walk out with a ricevuta, a receipt.
 Banks, landlords, schools accept it.
-The plastic documento arrives on average 9 mo later; busier prefectures stretch to a year.
+The plastic documento arrives on average 9 months later; busier prefectures stretch to a year.
 This is normal, not alarming: your resident status is already in place.

 In parallel: the codice fiscale (tax ID) from , a one-visit affair, and the (national health card) after address registration.
 These three documents, codice fiscale, permesso, tessera, are what compose a "resident who can buy a SIM card at the local price".